dotlas/databricks_helpers/notebooks/workflow_config_exporter/README.md

 ## Introduction 📜

-This comprehensive notebook is thoughtfully designed to assist you in effectively managing your Databricks workspace jobs.
-It offers a step-by-step guide for fetching job configurations from your current Databricks workspace, parsing and organizing this information, and saving it to a JSON file.
-The utility of this notebook becomes even more evident when you need to replicate existing job configurations or maintain a detailed version history of your jobs.
+This notebook is used to fetch the workflow config from a workspace and then write it to disk thus helping one save a backup of their workflow config information.

 ## Use Cases 🌟